Tag: devil worship

 The Monster Project (2017)

 I want to give this movie some credit: while a lot of found footage movies are incredibly cheap, The Monster Project had a budget for its monsters.
-I've absolutely seen worse effects in other movies, and the creatures here didn't look like ass.
+I’ve absolutely seen worse effects in other movies, and the creatures here didn’t look like ass.
 The problem is that this movie is really, really proud of its monsters.
-It takes every opportunity--once things kick off at the halfway point--to show you them in action.
+It takes every opportunity–once things kick off at the halfway point–to show you them in action.
 But that becomes a problem, because the more you see clear shots of a creature, the less frightening it becomes.
-We become inured to it and can grow bored with it.
-And I know this feels more like a third paragraph thing rather than an intro, but I wanted to get that out of the way first.
+We become inured to it and can grow…

 The Blackcoat’s Daughter (2015)